A polynomial analogue of Landau's theorem and related problems: Further applications

-where $C_{r,K}$ and $C_{r,\ell,K}$ are positive constants, given explicitly in \cite[Thm.~3,4]{3proc} as infinite products.\\ We modify the main terms of \eqref{thmchintnothm} to obtain asymptotic formulas which hold in a more general range of parameters. \begin{thm} Let $K$ be a function field with constant field $\FF_q$.
-Let $g_K$ be the genus of $K$, and define $\widetilde{g_K}= \max \{g_K, 1\}$.
-Given positive integers $n \ge 1$, $\ell \ge 1$, $r \ge 2$, we have
+in a very general range of parameters are given in the following theorem. \begin{thm} Let $K$ be a function field with constant field $\FF_q$.
+Fix a prime $\mathfrak{Q}$ of $K$.
+Let $g_K$ be the genus of $K$, and define